stuepfnick/my-first-app/README.md

 This is my first app, created with Angular.
 I spent about 2 days learning and creating this quite simple project.
 Really like the component system and dependency injection, i.e. you can use the same instance of a service class easily for different components, without the need for a singleton pattern.

 Next interesting steps would be to learn, how to connect to the backend through the HttpClient class.
-Did some experiments with pure JavaScript and fetch (or jQuery AJAX), theoretically this should also work with an angular app, but I am pretty sure, the HttpClient is much better suited. 😉
+Did some experiments with pure JavaScript and fetch (and jQuery AJAX), theoretically this should also work with an angular app, but I am pretty sure, the HttpClient is much better suited. 😉

 # MyFirstApp